alice-and-eve/2023/index.md

 ## Venue

-The workshop will be held in Delft, but the exact venue is still TBA.
+The workshop will be held at [Mondai House of AI @ Next Delft](https://mondai.tudelftcampus.nl/en/) at the TU Delft campus.

 ## Program